eradicatinglove/Quick-Reboot/README.md

 the reboot should pick up the payload for hekate and boot back into it.

 tested this on instint v6 . havent tested on any other types.

+# Credits

+zachycatgames for information / pointing me in right directions

+Testers: (checking if quick reboot works on other mod chips) dohdoh